beginning of content

 How is spondylolisthesis diagnosed?

-They may then ask for an x-ray of your lower back.
+Your doctor may recommend an x-ray of your lower back.
 This will show if one of your vertebrae is out of place.

-Other tests, such as a CT (computed tomography) scan or MRI (magnetic resonance imaging) scan, can also be used.
+Other imaging tests, such as a CT scan or MRI scan, may also be done.

 How is spondylolisthesis treated?

-Pain killers like paracetamol, and non-steroidal anti-inflammatory drugs (NSAIDs) can be used to help with your pain.
+Pain-relief medicines such as paracetamol and anti-inflammatory medicines (NSAIDs) can be used to help with your pain.

 Resources and Support